grafbase/grafbase/extensions/nats/README.md

 ## Installing

-Add the following to your gateway configuration ("grafbase.toml"):
+Add the following to your Grafbase Gateway configuration file:

 ```toml
 [extensions.nats]